How Does Interest Work?

-However, most banks calculate your interest earnings every day – not just after one year.
-This works out in your favor because you take advantage of compounding.
+However, most banks calculate your interest earnings every day, not just after one year.
+That works out in your favor because you take advantage of compounding.
 Assuming your bank compounds interest daily:

 - Your account balance would be $1,051.16 after one year.